TosinKristine/open_secrets_browser_frontend/README.md

   - `npm install react-router-dom`
   - `npm install semantic-ui-react`
 - Run `npm start` from the terminal in the frontend
+- Postgres must be running in the background while working on this repository

 ## Contributors Guide